 While the cases of Kochi and Kottayam are closely linked to the impressive progress in literacy, the profile of the Coimbatore region is different.
 Social development there was more modest and the district is, moreover, bordered by particularly backward regions, such as the forest regions that separate them from Karnataka (Sattyamangalam) or the districts of Salem and Dharmapuri.
 On the other hand, this region has features in common with the Kerala littoral: a high density and a large non-agricultural workforce, notably in the rural zones.
 Since the beginning of the twentieth century, Coimbatore has been an important industrial centre and has witnessed a formidable growth ever since the 1920s.
-The town's population numbered 75,000 inhabitants in 1921, as against almost 300,000 in 1951 and 1,400,000 in 2001, adding about 45 per cent more population every 10 years.
+The town's population was of 75,000 inhabitants in 1921, as against almost 300,000 in 1951 and 1,400,000 in 2001, adding about 45% more population every ten years.
 Interestingly enough, other secondary urban centres (Erode, Tiruppur, Bhavani, Mettupalayam, etc.) did not suffer from Coimbatore's development and recorded on the contrary a sustained demographic growth from the 1920s.
-Despite a real agricultural potential because of well irrigation and the proximity to the Kaveri, industry, in particular the textile industry, plays a large role in the rural economy as it has attracted a large workforce chiefly from local villages (Ramaswamy, 1983).
+31 Despite a real agricultural potential because of well irrigation and the proximity to the Kaveri, industry, in particular the textile industry, plays a large role in the rural economy as it has attracted a large workforce chiefly from local villages (Ramaswamy, 1983).
 It should be added that Kongu Nadu is one of the historical Nadus of Tamil Nadu and that its mode of social organization is particular to it.
-The dominant castes, within which the Kongu Vellalars appear, and the Telugu-speaking Naidus, lend the region a recognized historical specificity (Beck, 1972).
+The dominant castes, within which the Kongu Vellalars appear and secondly the Telugu-speaking Naidus, lend the region a recognized historical specificity (Beck 1972).

 However, the initial factors are less evidently discernible because the most pronounced local characteristics, such as a long-standing industrialization, are also found in other Indian regions.
-Other towns underwent early industrial development or particularly strong development during the period 1950-80; Bangalore, Surat, Bhopal, Ranchi and Mumbai and its suburbs, etc., can be mentioned in this regard.
-These cities, which for the most part have recorded substantial declines in their fertility, do not have the pioneer character which can be ascribed to Coimbatore, for the demographic change there is more recent and clearly less pronounced.
-Moreover, it is a matter above all of urban mechanisms, whereas the fertility decline in Kongu Nadu is as rural as it is urban.
-Fertility in the three large agglomerations (Coimbatore, Tiruppur and Erode) was, moreover, in 1991, paradoxically 'lagging behind' the rural zones of the districts surrounding Coimbatore and Erode (formerly Periyar) districts which register lower values (see Oliveau, this volume).
+Other towns underwent early industrial development or particularly strong development during the period 1950-80; Bangalore, Surat, Bhopal, Ranchi and Mumbai and its suburbs, etc. can

+29 See Visvanathan (1993) and Ramachandran (1998).
+I also benefited from discussions with Irudaya Rajan on be mentioned in this regard.32 These cities, which for the most part have recorded substantial declines in their fertility, do not have the pioneer character which can be ascribed to Coimbatore, for the demographic change there is more recent and clearly less pronounced.
+Moreover, it is a matter of above all urban mechanisms, whereas the fertility decline in Kongu Nadu is as rural as it is urban.
+Fertility in the three large agglomerations (Coimbatore, Tiruppur and Erode) was, moreover, in 1991, paradoxically "lagging behind" the rural zones of the districts surrounding Coimbatore and Erode (formerly Periyar) districts which register lower values (see Oliveau, this volume).